 If you’re unhappy in your current position, consider whether a job change or career shift could be a suitable alternative to retirement.
 Retiring early requires an immense amount of planning and preparedness.
 If you think you may find fulfillment by switching jobs instead, it could be a less financial strain in the long run.

 Not to mention, entering retirement before you’re truly ready is a jarring experience.
 A significant number of retirees suffer from depression caused by loneliness and isolation, and the CDC estimates that over 7 million adults over 65 battle with depression.
-Going into the next phase unprepared may not be the right answer to combatting an unfulfilling work life.
+Going into the next phase unprepared may not be the right answer to combating an unfulfilling work life.

 Before diving headfirst into the unknown, think about what you want your next chapter to look like.
 You know you’re looking for a change, but that doesn’t have to be as drastic as early retirement.
 Pivot career tracks to something that’s more aligned with your interests.
 Or, check out part-time jobs, consulting or freelance opportunities, even starting your own business.
 These can be fulfilling alternatives that continue to keep you engaged without the commitment or stress of a full-time job.